AU-BCE-EE/guidance/DMI API/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------

-# Climate data {#climate}
+# Climate data #

 The climate data (climateData) API service contains quality controlled meteorological observation data from Denmark (DNK) and Greenland (GRL).
 You can read more about climate data and how they are attained under [data information](https://confluence.govcloud.dk/pages/viewpage.action?pageId=41717434).

-If you want to download large quantities of climate data, we recommend that you use DMI’s bulk download service.
-The service lets you download .zip files, each containing historical data for a month going back to 2011 for Denmark and 1958 for Greenland.
-You can also download all historical data by selecting the file all.zip.
-In this quide, I do not yet cover bulk requests.
+If you want to download large quantities of climate data, DMI recommends that you use their bulk download service.
+In this guide, I do not yet cover bulk requests.

 With the climate data, you can have interpolated meterological observation data from Denmark in 10 x 10 km resoulution, 20 x 20 km resolution, data for the Danish municipality or the country of Denmark.